-OAH sends a survey to all hearing participants when a final decision in a case is issued.
-Surveys can be completed online or returned in the mail.
-In 2019, we received significantly more responses than in previous years.
-The overall tone of the responses was very similar to previous years.
-As in prior years, survey responses during 2019 were generally positive, and narrative comments were more often than not constructive.
-Even if not satisfied with the outcome of the case, the majority of people responding were satisfied with the adjudication process overall.
-The data from the 2019 on-line surveys is summarized in Appendix A.
+OAH sends a survey to all hearing participants when a final decision in a case is issued, and surveys can be completed online or returned in the mail.
+As in prior years, survey responses during 2020 were broadly positive, and narrative comments were more often than not constructive.

+Even when a litigant was not satisfied with the outcome of the case, the vast majority of people responding were satisfied with the adjudication process overall.